philrz/super/docs/formats/data-model.md

 title: Data Model
 ---

-Zed data is defined as an ordered sequence of one or more typed data values.
+Super-structured data is defined as an ordered sequence of one or more typed data values.
 Each value's type is either a "primitive type", a "complex type", the "type type", a "named type", or the "null type".